 - Spread the Word launches new Life Writing Prize

-- Hudson, Stevens and Sanghera to judge Spread the Word's Life Writing Prize
+- Longlist announced for Spread the Word’s Life Writing Prize 2020

 - Trade 'needs to do more to promote BAME authors'